odelariva-gis/Urban-API-Repo/README.md

 > generated](./image4.png){width="6.5in"
 > height="0.9458333333333333in"}

-2. You have no activated and switched to your recently created Python environment for the Urban API.
+2. The environment has now been activated and switched to the recently created Python environment for the Urban API.

-### Switching to your Folder
+### Switching to Active Folder

 Switch to the folder that was created and structured in the previous section.

-1. After starting the Python Command Prompt, use the following command to switch your directory to your working Urban API folder (i.e. wherever you located all the required files)
+1. After starting the Python Command Prompt, the following command bay be used to switch the directory to the current working Urban API folder (i.e. wherever all the required files were located)

     a.  [cd c:\\your_folder_path_here]{.mark}

-2. You have no changed directories!
+2. The directories have now been changed.

 ### Starting Jupyter Notebook

 Start the Jupyter Notebook by calling it from the command line.

-1. Since we are in the directory where your Jupyter notebooks reside, you can simply call the Jupyter Notebook by using the following
+1. Since the current directory is where your Jupyter notebooks reside, the Jupyter Notebook may be called by using the following command:
-    command:

     a.  [jupyter notebook]{.mark}

-2. From this page you can open any Jupyter Notebook for Urban API workflows.
+2. From this page any Jupyter Notebook for Urban API workflows may be opened.

-## Utilizing Urban API Notebooks
+## Utilizing Urban API Notebooks and ArcGIS Pro Tools: Step 3

+### Jupyter Notebook

-You may use the Urban API to update your get and update your Space Use Metrics following the following steps.
+The Urban API may be used to download or update Space Use Metrics following the following steps.

-1. Ensure that the Jupyter notebooks are in the same folder as the utils.py file and the config.py file.
+1. Ensure that the Jupyter notebooks are in the same folder as the utils.py file and the config.py files.

 2. Once your Jupyter Notebook opens (following steps in the previous step), you should see the following:

     a.
 Urban API - Update Use Type Metrics

     b.
-Urban API Get Use Type Metrics
+Urban API - Get Use Type Metrics

 3. Once your Jupyter opens, please open the following two notebooks: